Sandrajulius/alx-zero_day/0x03-git/README.md

-My git repo is set
+My git repo is set. by courage.